DisnakeCommunity/disnake-ext-components/docs/source/examples/button.rst

 .. literalinclude:: ../../../examples/button.py
     :lines: 18

-Then in the callback we increment the count (line 2), update the label to match the count (line 3) and update our component (line 5)
+Then in the callback we increment the count, update the label to match the count and update our component.

 .. literalinclude:: ../../../examples/button.py
     :lines: 20-24
-    :linenos:

 Finally, we make a command that sends the component.